thinkshout/thinkshout/blog/_posts/2015-05-07-drupalcon-la.md

 [Building Your Drupal-Based Business, Or, What Keeps You Up at Night](https://events.drupal.org/losangeles2015/sessions/building-your-drupal-based-business-or-what-keeps-you-night)

 This facilitated panel session will include ThinkShout’s own Sean Larkin, and will cover insights from agency owners on lessons learned, areas of focus, and what NOT to worry about.
-All that and some guidance on best practices, and ideas to sustain and support growth - with an active audience Q & A to boot.
+All that and some guidance on best practices, and ideas to sustain and support growth - with an active audience Q&A to boot.

 Wednesday May 13th, 2:15-3:15pm